cazzer/gulp-selectors/README.md

 ### Defaults

-All arguments are options.
-If omitted, processors will default to `css` and `html` and ignores will be empty;
+All arguments are optional.
+If omitted, processors will default to `css` and `html` and ignores will be empty:

 ```js
 gs.run({